Personalized Reward Learning with Interaction-Grounded Learning (IGL): Appendix

 \subsection{Additional Results for Facebook News Simulation}

 \textbf{Model Parameters For The Facebook News Simulation.} For the Facebook news simulation there were 2 CB models and an IK model.
 All models used Adam to update their weights with a learning rate of $10^{-3}$, batch size 100, and cross-entropy loss function.
 The reward learning curves are shown in Figures~\ref{fig:igl_curves},\ref{fig:cb1_curves} and \ref{fig:cb2_curves}.
+Further details about implementation are available in provided code\footnote{https://github.com/asaran/IGL-P}.